observIQ/nanojack/README.md

     // os.TempDir() if empty.
     Filename string `json:"filename" yaml:"filename"`

-    // MaxSize is the maximum size in megabytes of the log file before it gets
+    // MaxLines is the maximum lines written to the log file before it gets rotated.
-    // rotated.
-It defaults to 100 megabytes.
+    // It defaults to 10 lines.
-    MaxSize int `json:"maxsize" yaml:"maxsize"`
+    MaxLines int `json:"maxlines" yaml:"maxlines"`

-    // MaxAge is the maximum number of days to retain old log files based on the
+    // MaxNano is the maximum time in nanoseconds to retain old log files based on the timestamp
-    // timestamp encoded in their filename.
-Note that a day is defined as 24
-    // hours and may not exactly correspond to calendar days due to daylight
-    // savings, leap seconds, etc. The default is not to remove old log files
-    // based on age.
+    // encoded in their filename.
+The default is not to remove old log files based on age.
-    MaxAge int `json:"maxage" yaml:"maxage"`
+    MaxNano int `json:"maxnano" yaml:"maxnano"`

     // MaxBackups is the maximum number of old log files to retain.
 The default
-    // is to retain all old log files (though MaxAge may still cause them to get
+    // is to retain all old log files (though MaxNano may still cause them to get
     // deleted.)
     MaxBackups int `json:"maxbackups" yaml:"maxbackups"`